 “Don’t worry,” she said.
 “My kids see me naked all the time.
 They probably didn’t think a thing about it.”

 Ahhhh… yea… She was skinny and perfect.
-And, her boobs looked like they were still located up high on her chest where God installed them.
+And, her boobs looked like they were still located where God installed them.

 I hung up and had another drink.